- About CDI

 For the 6th year running we will be exhibiting at the Homebuilding and Renovating Show at the NEC in Birmingham.
 This is to be held between Thursday 23rd March to Sunday 26th March.
 Last years show was one of the busiest we’ve ever seen and hopefully this year will be just the same.
 Please come …Read More

 We have a permanent stand at the Swindon NSBRC.
 This centre is open all year round and offers a wide range of services to the prospective self-builder including a variety of courses and helpful information.
-Our stand shows the Lewis Deck on Posi type timber and metal web joists to provide the 1st floor structure …Read More
+We have 2 models on our stand showing different set ups for the Lewis Deck system.
+The upper model is …Read More

 Ecobuild is the UK’s largest and number one event for specifiers across the built environment.
 No other UK event attracts over 30,000 high calibre, senior level decision makers and influencers from architects and developers to local government and major infrastructure clients.
 This year the event theme is Regeneration.
 Ecobuild 2017 will be regenerated into an …Read More